Creating attractive living spaces

 Uchimizu is one of the practices stemming from ancient wisdom in Japan, which involves sprinkling water outside on the ground in order to cool down and prevent dirt and dust from rising into the air.
 Uchimizu also has the effect of lowering the temperature by utilizing the heat of vaporization.

-Since 2008, Haseko Property Management Holdings Inc. has continued to hold the Mission Uchimizu, welcoming participants from all generations, as part of community development at condominiums where it is entrusted with condominium management and as an opportunity for raising awareness about global warming and ecology.
+Since 2008, Haseko Property Management Holdings Inc. has continued to hold Mission Uchimizu (Water Sprinkling), welcoming participants from all generations, as part of community development at condominiums where it is entrusted with condominium management and as an opportunity for raising awareness about global warming and ecology.
+A cumulative total of 686,114 households participated in this event in the 12-year period through fiscal 2019.